 Calendaring Tetris

-If you missed a calendar block for working, there are four options:
+If you missed a calendar block for work, there are four options:

 - Cushion it